lemonadia/gratitude-app/README.md

 React gratitude app - the project I made during Kodilla course.
-The idea was to create columns depending on the category of gratefulness.
+The idea was to create columns divided into days of the week.
 The cards illustrate concepts that fit the title of the column.

-**In progress**
+There is also functionality to filter each column and the results display at the separate view.

 <a href="https://gratitude-application.herokuapp.com/"><img src="https://i.ibb.co/mz1ms0g/app.png" title="gratitude-application" alt="gratitude-application"></a>